 Monteiths Brewing Co, 60 Herbert Street, Greymouth

 Our brewery tour was short, friendly and more than worth its weight in beer given the $10pp charge.
 We got to pour our own beer at the end of the tour, our Monteith’s passport gave us three more to drink in the bar, plus the passport gives a free Monteith’s Original Ale at one of a few selected bars on the West Coast.
 After our 6pm tour we matched our Monteith’s Pilsner with some beer battered wedges.
-(The bar/cafe closes around 7pm so it’s not the place for late night drinking and dining).

 The bulk of Monteith’s beer is brewed down the road in Timaru.
 The newly renovated brewery in Greymouth brews specialty beer – a craft brewery as they advertise it.
 Dedicated craft beer drinkers might challenge that description, but they may not put Monteith’s on their beer trail in the first place.